andrewrk/rucksack/README.md

          4 | uint64be offset of this entry's file contents
-        12 | uint64be actual size of the file contents in bytes 20 | uint64be number of allocated bytes for this file 28 | uint32be key size in bytes
+        12 | uint64be actual size of the file contents in bytes 20 | uint64be number of allocated bytes for this file 28 | uint32be file mtime
-        32 | key bytes
+        32 | uint32be key size in bytes
+        36 | key bytes

 ### Texture Format